Spanish football giants

-Marca said that Jose Mourinho, Real's expensive new coach, has already approved the Leon signing.
+Jose Mourinho, Real's expensive new coach, has already approved the Leon signing.
 But AS said that Mourinho will not give "the green light" to the deal until he returns from holiday on July 12.

 Last week Real announced the signing of Argentine left-winger Angel Di Maria from Portuguese champions Benfica for 25 million euros.

 In the summer of 2009 profligate Real president Florentino Perez spent a record-breaking 260 million euros on eight new players, in a vain effort to end the domestic domination of champions Barcelona.